Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

 \subsection{Numerical spectra and eigenmodes}

-In figure \ref{fig:inviscid_vary_m} we present the eigenvalues of two inviscid vortices: the Lamb-Oseen vortex with $(m, \kappa, q) = (1, 1.0, \infty)$ and the strong swirling Batchelor vortex with $(m, \kappa, q) = (2, 3.0, 4.0)$.
-By comparing these two, we demonstrate their common properties and extract features that can be generalized to vortices with large $q$ with moderate $m$ and with $\kappa$ of order unity, which is the goal of this analysis.
-To see the effect of the numerical parameter $M$, we computed each vortex in four ways: with $M = 100,~200,~300$ and $400$.
-In each of the plots, the {\it analtyic} eigenvalues lie on the imaginary axis.
-The shaded area in each plot is the non-normal region of the spectra, indicating the frequency band where the analytic values of $\sigma_c^{0}$ are located.
+In figure \ref{fig:inviscid_vary_m}, we present the eigenvalues of two inviscid vortices: the Lamb-Oseen vortex with $(m, \kappa, q) = (1, 1.0, \infty)$ and the strong swirling Batchelor vortex with $(m, \kappa, q) = (2, 3.0, 4.0)$.
+By comparing these two vortices, we demonstrate their common properties and extract features that can be generalised to vortices with large $q$ and moderate $m$ and $\kappa$ of order unity, which are thought to be relevant for practical aeronautical applications \citep[see][pp. 258-259]{fabre2004}.
+To observe the effect of the numerical parameter $M$, we computed each vortex in four ways: with $M = 100,~ 200,~300$, and $400$.
+Analytically, every eigenvalue is expected to lie on $\mathrm{i}\mathbb{R}$.
+The shaded area in each plot is the non-normal region of the spectra, indicating the frequency band that includes the analytic range of $\sigma_c^{0}$.